fatihtatoglu/fatihtatoglu.github.io/post/lab/environment/en/environment-setup.en.md

 tags: windows choco chocolatey powershell hyper-v environment_setup

 category: lab
+order: 1

 group: environment
-groupTitle: Development Environment
+groupTitle: Building Development Environment
-order: 1
+groupImage: ../image/lab-environment.jpg
 ---

 Despite all the pressure from my teammates and friends, I still use Microsoft Windows as a workplace.
 I don't know why, but I feel comfortable using Windows.
 However, I use Windows with Powershell, like a Unix-based OS.